The BEST Macaroni and Cheese (with Bacon)

 - 1 teaspoon dried mustard

 - Meanwhile, prepare rue by heating skillet over medium-low heat.
-Place cheese and cream in skillet, add mustard and salt, stir until melted.
+Place cheese and cream in the skillet, add mustard and salt, stir until melted.
 Add flour to rue, stir to thicken slightly.

 - Place cooked pasta in large mixing bowl, add rue and bacon and gently mix together until well combined and pasta is evenly coated.

-For a lighter version, substitute milk for cream.
+- For a lighter version, substitute milk for cream.

-You can use your noodle of preference, I prefer the size and texture of the large, tubular rigatoni-style.
+- You can use your noodle of preference, I prefer the size and texture of the large, tubular rigatoni-style.